 Antje Malkowski, Project Coordinator

 My name is Antje and I am the Project Coordinator at the WagnerLab.
-I am in my 6th year of being a member of the WagnerLab team.
+I joined the WagnerLab team in 2012.
 My work includes preparing of all materials needed for testing in the schools, tester training, working closely with testers and teachers at FSUS, scoring, analyzing and data entering, as well as Fotena’s right hand.
 I was born and raised in Germany and came to the US the end of 2004.
 I worked as a Medical Assistant in a Pediatrician Office in Germany.

 Rachelle Johnson, Graduate Student

 Rachelle Johnson is in her second year of the developmental psychology Ph.D. program, as well as being a FIREFLIES fellow through the Florida Center for Reading Research.
 Rachelle researches how various factors relate to individual differences in reading development, with a focus on students with learning disabilities.
 She is particularly interested in the role of socioemotional and environmental factors.
 Apart from her research, Rachelle likes to get out into nature as much as possible, often hiking or kayaking